A stroll along Phoenix's historical canal system promises artful waterfalls, craft beer, homemade paella and a bat cave.

 Near 49th Street, O.H.S.O Eatery + Nano Brewery lured us from our walk with its canal-accessible patio, menu of comfort food and weekend beer brunch, which features their craft brews.
 At 40th Street, we found Chelsea’s Kitchen, with a tree-shaded canal-side patio, taco platters, pan-roasted short ribs and a signature white sangria.

-Nearby, we stumbled upon James Beard Award-winning chef Vincent Guerithault’s Saturday morning Camelback Farmers Market, set up in the parking lot of his Vincent’s restaurant.
+Nearby, we stumbled upon James Beard Award-winning chef Vincent Guerithault’s Saturday morning Camelback Farmers Market, set up in the parking lot of his Vincent’s restaurant (October through April).
 Wine, flourless chocolate cake, pizza and that paella cooked in a giant pan rounded out other market offerings, including local vegetables, honey and breads.

 At 24th Street, nearing the end of our walk, we veered off the canal banks again, this time into the refined ambiance of the Arizona Biltmore, the 1929 resort designed by Albert Chase McArthur, in collaboration with his mentor, architect Frank Lloyd Wright.
 The lobby has an illustrated timeline of the hotel’s history and details about the architecture, and an adjacent hallway serves as a photo gallery, with images of famous guests and events.
-We ducked into the hotel’s airy Frank & Albert’s restaurant for coffee.
+We ducked into the hotel’s airy Frank & Albert’s (now McArthur’s Restaurant & Bar) for coffee.

 And the bats?
 It turns out that a flood-control tunnel parallel to the canal serves as an urban bat cave for thousands of Mexican free-tailed and canyon bats that roost near the openings at 24th and 40th streets.
 According to the Arizona Game and Fish Department, the bats arrive in April to have their young in the tunnel and, by October, start heading back to Mexico for the winter.
 The bats are most active in summer.
 You can stand by the tunnel entrances at dusk and watch thousands of bats emerge in a fluttering cloud for their nocturnal feeding.